gragra33/Blazing.Extensions.DependencyInjection/README.md

 ### Core Libraries

+The **Blazing.Extensions.DependencyInjection** ecosystem provides a comprehensive set of tools for dependency injection across different .NET application types.
+Each library is designed with specific use cases in mind while maintaining consistency in API design and behavior patterns.

 #### Blazing.Extensions.DependencyInjection

 A lightweight library that brings Microsoft's dependency injection to any .NET class without requiring framework-specific integration.
 Perfect for adding DI to WPF, WinForms, Console apps, and more!